kimjoar/expect-to/README.md

 It must also be extremely simple to extend.
 I want assertions for React, Sinon.js and others, but they shouldn't be built into the core itself — the core should be framework agnostic.
-To me it's important that extensions are first class members, not something that is tacked onto some prototype or added to an instance.
+To me it's important that extensions are first class members, not something that is tacked onto a prototype or added to an instance.
 This exludes things like:

 ```javascript
 beforeEach(function () {